-There are several completeness results on the naive phase semantics for certain very restricted subsystems of linear logic, especially for Lambek Calculus[14], which is essentially $(\otimes, -\infty)$ -fragment of noncommutative intuitionistic linear logic, and its related systems.
-Buszkowski[4] proved that Lambek Calculus and some systems related to it are complete with respect to the naive phase models (the generalized standard models or GS-models, in his terminology).
-Pentus[26] proved that the naive phase models based on free semigroups, called the language models, are sufficient to be complete for Lambek Calculus.
-Okada&Terui[23] showed that the finite naive phase models are sufficient to be complete for Lambek Calculus and some related systems, hence that these systems have the finite model property with respect to the naive phase models.
+There are several completeness results on the naive phase semantics for certain very restricted subsystems of linear logic, especially for Lambek Calculus [Lam58], which amounts to the (\otimes, \multimap) -fragment of noncommutative intuitionistic linear logic, and its related systems.
+Buszkowski [Bus86] proved that Lambek Calculus and some systems related to it are complete with respect to the naive phase models (the generalized standard models or GS-models, in his terminology).
+Pentus [Pen94] proved that the naive phase models based on free semigroups, called the language models, are sufficient to be complete for Lambek Calculus.
+Okada&Terui [OT96] showed that the finite naive phase models are sufficient to be complete for Lambek Calculus and some related systems, hence that these systems have the finite model property with respect to the naive phase models.

-In this subsection, we shall introduce the system S_1 by restricting S in such a way that 1 does not occur and ! only occurs as an outermost connective.
-Then we prove that reachability in S_1 is characterized by the completeness with respect to the naive phase models (Theorem 2 below).
-S_1 has enough expressive power to represent a wide range of message-passing based communication networks, hence our result in this Section would be useful in practical applications.
+To obtain a completeness result for our system of concurrent process calculus we restrict the previous system S in such a way that 1 does not occur and ! only occurs as an outermost connective.
+The resulting subsystem of S will be called S_1 .
+Then we prove that the reachability in S_1 is characterized by the completeness with respect to naive phase semantics (Theorem 2 below).
+S_1 has enough expressive power to represent a wide range of message-passing based communication networks.

-Definition 3 The language $\mathcal{L}(\mathcal{S}1)$ is defined as follows;
+Definition 3 The language $\mathcal{L}(S_1)$ is defined as follows;

-• If A is a formula in $\mathcal{L}(\mathcal{S})$ that contains neither 1 nor !, then A and !A are formulas in $\mathcal{L}(\mathcal{S}1)$.
+• If A is a formula of $\mathcal{L}(S)$ which contains neither 1 nor !, then A is also a formula of $\mathcal{L}(S_1)$, and so is !A.